Patrick Gwynne (1913-2003)

 39 x 51 cm; 91 cm (Length)Order this image

 The Homewood, Surrey

 On show at

 Patrick Gwynne, the designer and builder of The Homewood, designed this side table with a built rack for magazines in the 1960s.
-It was made by Leslie Bilsby, his builder and has a sliding shelf on either side for drinks.
+It was made by designer Leslie Bilsby, who Gwynne worked closely with.
+The table has a sliding shelf on either side for drinks.

 The Homewood and some of its contents were given to the National Trust by Patrick Gwynne in 1999.